 Welcome to the MLB Yahoo Cup Hot Corner!
 This free-to-enter, single-entry contest consists of 27 rounds where the top 1,075 overall entries and the top 70 entries per round share $10,000, with $1,000 to first and $50 to first per round.
 Scoring will be cumulative across all rounds, with your seven lowest scores dropped at the end.
 You may join this multi-round MLB DFS contest at any point, but enter today to give yourself the best chance to take home the title.
 Click here to begin the chase!

-Let’s focus on three players — one pitcher, one infielder and one outfielder — to slot into your MLB DFS lineups for today’s Yahoo Cup and MLB Baller contests.
+Let’s focus on three players — one pitcher, one infielder and one outfielder — to be MLB DFS picks for tonight’s MLB Yahoo Cup contest.

 Despite this being a 14-game slate, there is an obvious lack of aces at the top of the pitching board.
 Charlie Morton and Alek Manoah are rightfully deserving of their $49 salaries due to recent form and fantastic matchups, but rostering both makes fitting multiple top bats a virtual impossibility.
 So in order to find the savings for the desired stacks, dropping down to Kenta Maeda against a woeful Detroit Tigers offense feels like the right move.
 Awesemo’s Top Pitchers tool gives Maeda an 11.7% chance of finishing as a top-two pitcher on this slate but ranks him as the third-best value arm to target on the board.